 SOURCE: Hackett RA, Hudson JL, Chilcot J. Loneliness and type 2 diabetes incidence: Findings from the English Longitudinal Study of Ageing.
 Diabetologia 2020;63:2329-2338.

 Loneliness, or the perception of unmet social needs and dissatisfying social relationships, is a common experience.
-Forty percent of adults older than 65 years of age report feelings of loneliness, and studies show that loneliness tends to increase with advancing age.1
+Forty percent of adults older than age 65 years report feelings of loneliness, and studies show loneliness tends to increase with advancing age.1

-In addition to being a persistent negative emotional experience, loneliness appears to affect physical and mental health.
-Various studies have established that loneliness can be a predictor for all-cause mortality and has associations with chronic diseases, such as coronary heart disease, hypertension, metabolic syndrome, cognitive decline, and dementia.1,2
+In addition to the feeling of a persistent negative emotional experience, loneliness appears to affect physical and mental health.
+Various studies have established loneliness can be a predictor for all-cause mortality and has been associated with chronic diseases, such as coronary heart disease, hypertension, metabolic syndrome, cognitive decline, and dementia.1,2

-The 2020 study by Hackett et al used data from the English Longitudinal Study of Ageing (ELSA) to conduct a prospective, longitudinal, observational study focused on assessing loneliness as an independent risk factor for type 2 diabetes.
-Started in 2002, ELSA collects data on people older than 50 years of age living in England with the goal of understanding all aspects of aging.
-Every two years, data are collected on the same set of ELSA participants — with more than 18,000 individuals having taken part in ELSA as of 2020.6 Participants were selected from the ELSA database, and the authors followed the same study design as ELSA by collecting questionnaire data from participants in “waves” occurring every two years.
+Hackett et al used data from the English Longitudinal Study of Ageing (ELSA) to conduct a prospective, longitudinal, observational study focused on assessing loneliness as an independent risk factor for type 2 diabetes.
+Started in 2002, ELSA collects data on people older than age 50 years living in England with the goal of understanding all aspects of aging.
+Every two years, data are collected on the same set of ELSA participants.
+As of 2020, more than 18,000 individuals have participated in ELSA.6 Participants were selected from the ELSA database, and the authors followed the same study design as ELSA by collecting questionnaire data from participants in “waves” occurring every two years.

-Loneliness, the primary predictor variable, was assessed using the University of California Los Angeles Loneliness Scale, a 20-item scale presenting various feelings of loneliness and isolation that participants could rate according to frequency.6 Participants were given three numerical options for rating each item: 1 — hardly ever/never, 2 — some of the time, and 3 — often.
+Loneliness, the primary predictor variable, was assessed using the University of California Los Angeles Loneliness Scale, a 20-item scale presenting various feelings of loneliness and isolation that participants could rate according to frequency.6 Participants were given three numerical options for rating each item: 1 (hardly ever/never), 2 (some of the time), and 3 (often).
 Participant ratings were averaged, with higher values associated with greater loneliness.
-Conbrach’s alpha of 0.82 was reported in the study sample.
+Cronbach’s alpha of 0.82 was reported in the study sample.
 Secondary predictor variables included social isolation, living alone, and depressive symptoms.
 Social isolation was measured based on frequency of contact with children, family, and friends.
 Participants were given a social isolation score from 0-4, with higher scores indicating greater isolation.
 Living alone was based on a self-reported yes/no question.
-Depressive symptoms were measured using an eight-item Centre for Epidemiological Studies Depression Scale, where participants could score 0-7, with scores ≥ 6 being considered signs of severe depression.
+Depressive symptoms were measured using an eight-item Centre for Epidemiological Studies Depression Scale, where participants could score 0-7, with scores ≥ 6 considered signs of severe depression.

 Results showed 8,780 participants identified as eligible at the conclusion of wave 2, with 4,112 participants providing a complete data set that could be used in the final analysis.
-In the follow-up period, 262 (6.42%) participants reported developing type 2 diabetes.
-Cox regression modeling showed loneliness to be a significant predictor of type 2 diabetes incidence (HR, 1.46; 95% CI, 1.15, 1.84; P = 0.027) independent of covariates, including age, sex, ethnicity, wealth, smoking, physical activity, alcohol consumption, BMI, HbA1c, hypertension, and cardiovascular disease.
-Additionally, Model 2 through Model 4 showed loneliness as an independent predictor, with depressive symptoms, living alone, and social isolation not being significant predictors of type 2 diabetes incidence.
-Model 5 (final results) also continued to show loneliness to be an independent predictor of type 2 diabetes (HR, 1.41; 95% CI, 1.04, 1.90; P = 0.027).
-Additional analysis also showed that loneliness was associated with a greater likelihood of smoking and physical inactivity, and a reduced likelihood of regular alcohol consumption.
+In the follow-up period, 262 participants reported developing type 2 diabetes.
+Cox regression modeling showed loneliness to be a significant predictor of type 2 diabetes incidence (HR, 1.46; 95% CI, 1.15-1.84; P = 0.027) independent of covariates, including age, sex, ethnicity, wealth, smoking, physical activity, alcohol consumption, BMI, HbA1c, hypertension, and cardiovascular disease.
+Additionally, Model 2 through Model 4 showed loneliness as an independent predictor; depressive symptoms, living alone, and social isolation were not significant predictors of type 2 diabetes incidence.
+Model 5 (final results) also continued to show loneliness to be an independent predictor of type 2 diabetes (HR, 1.41; 95% CI, 1.04-1.90; P = 0.027).
+An additional analysis showed loneliness was associated with a greater likelihood of smoking and physical inactivity, and a reduced likelihood of regular alcohol consumption.

-Hackett et al present a first-of-its-kind study that prospectively examines loneliness as a risk factor for type 2 diabetes.
-To date, previous studies have conducted cross-sectional analyses demonstrating a relationship between loneliness and type 2 diabetes.
-However, these studies are limited in their ability to determine whether loneliness stimulates the development of type 2 diabetes or if type 2 diabetes onset and management lead to a strain on the quality of social relationships, ultimately resulting in loneliness.7,8 Based on the study results, the authors concluded that loneliness can be considered a predictor of type 2 diabetes independent of other social and mental health variables, such as depressive symptoms, living alone, and social isolation.
+Hackett et al presented a first-of-its-kind study that prospectively examined loneliness as a risk factor for type 2 diabetes.
+To date, other researchers have conducted cross-sectional analyses demonstrating a relationship between loneliness and type 2 diabetes.
+However, these studies were limited in their ability to determine whether loneliness stimulates the development of type 2 diabetes or if type 2 diabetes onset and management lead to a strain on the quality of social relationships, ultimately resulting in loneliness.7,8 Based on their work, Hackett et al concluded loneliness can be considered a predictor of type 2 diabetes independent of other social and mental health variables, such as depressive symptoms, living alone, and social isolation.

-Potential limitations in the study design include selection bias and the inability to generalize findings to non-white populations (the authors noted that the ELSA database, from which participants were selected, contains few ethnic minority participants).
+Potential limitations in the study design include selection bias and the inability to generalize findings to non-white populations (the authors noted the ELSA database, from which participants were selected, contains few ethnic minority participants).
 An analysis of the baseline covariate data of participants lost to follow-up showed poorer health, lower financial status, and higher rates of loneliness when compared to participants who completed the study.
-Thus, selection bias due to non-random exclusion may have occurred.
+Thus, selection bias caused by non-random exclusion may have occurred.

 Patients identified as experiencing loneliness may benefit from interventions that address improving the quality of social relationships and treating maladaptive thought processes.
-Literature reviews identify a key characteristic of loneliness as being an individual’s hypervigilance to perceived social threats and negative social information.
-Interventions focused on providing patients with therapy to recognize the internal cognitive biases caused by loneliness, along with strategies to improve perceptions of social interactions, may have greater effects than interventions aimed at improving social skills or simply increasing opportunities for social interaction.1,2
+Literature reviews identify a key characteristic of loneliness as an individual’s hypervigilance to perceived social threats and negative social information.
+Interventions focused on providing patients with therapy to recognize the internal cognitive biases caused by loneliness, along with tactics to improve perceptions of social interactions, may be more beneficial than interventions aimed at improving social skills or simply increasing opportunities for social interaction.1,2

-Additionally, a recent study found that internet-administered cognitive behavioral therapy for individuals experiencing loneliness showed a decrease in loneliness and anxiety and an increase in quality of life, with benefits sustained at a two-year follow-up.9 While further research is needed to determine the physiological mechanisms by which loneliness may lead to the development of type 2 diabetes, physicians now have evidence to consider loneliness as an independent risk factor for type 2 diabetes, adding to the knowledge of the effects loneliness can have on the development of chronic inflammatory diseases.
-Hacket et al provide strong evidence for clinicians taking time to ask patients about their sense of social support, loneliness, and feelings of isolation, as well as considering referrals to psychologists for appropriate therapy to help alleviate loneliness.
+Additionally, a recent study showed online cognitive behavioral therapy for individuals experiencing loneliness showed a decrease in loneliness and anxiety and an increase in quality of life, with benefits sustained at a two-year follow-up.9 While further research is needed to determine the physiological mechanisms by which loneliness may lead to the development of type 2 diabetes, physicians now can consider loneliness as an independent risk factor for type 2 diabetes, adding to the knowledge of the effects of loneliness on the development of chronic inflammatory diseases.
+Hackett et al provide strong evidence for clinicians taking time to ask patients about their sense of social support, loneliness, and feelings of isolation, as well as considering referrals to psychologists for appropriate therapy to help alleviate loneliness.

 - Hawkley LC, Cacioopo JT.
 Loneliness matters: A theoretical and empirical review of consequences and mechanisms.
 Ann Behav Med 2010; 40:218-227.